 You’ve spent good money on lenses.
 You’ve poured time into learning about resolution, color schemes and the other elements of a good photo.
 If you want to hold the result of your hard work in your hands, invest in professional paper.

 Even the most beautiful photo won’t look its best on plain printer paper.
 So check out the different types of paper that can make your pictures look best, like matte, glossy and metallic paper.

 2. Calibrate your display

 This is a fancy way of saying, “Adjust your monitor settings.”
-Your current settings may not accurately reflect the way your photos will look once you print them.
+Your current settings may not accurately reflect how your photos will look once you print them.
 Go to your settings and adjust your monitor’s brightness, contrast and color balance.
-This can be tough on your eyes, though, so we recommend using a hardware colorimeter to make your screen’s colors as accurate as possible.
+This can be tough on your eyes, so we recommend using a hardware colorimeter to make your screen’s colors as accurate as possible.

 3. Soft proof your photo

-This is a simple way to see what your photo will look like when you print it.
-You can make extra adjustments to sharpness, color balance and saturation, so the version on the computer looks just like the original photo on your camera.
+This is a simple way to see what your picture will look like when you print it.
+You can make extra adjustments to sharpness, color balance and saturation so the version on the computer looks just like the original photo on your camera.

 4. Use a printer without traditional ink cartridges

 Money is one of the biggest reasons many amateur photographers don’t print their images.
 Using traditional printers means you run the risk of losing precious ink.
 Replacement cartridges are expensive, which means you’re bleeding money in the long run.